Skip to Content

 Kristen sitting on the edge of Crab Cooker

-Benton Crossing is a dirt road with many potholes and the unsigned road (where you make the last left turn) is a very rough unpaved road.
-It is by far the worst road in the area and the potholes are very deep.
+Benton Crossing Road is a dirt road with many potholes.
+The unnamed road where you make the last left turn is also another rough unpaved road.
+It’s by far the worst road in the area and the potholes are very deep.

 We made it in our Ford Escape SUV, but we saw a few sedans struggling to make it to the parking lot.
-If you are renting a car, keep in mind some rental car policies have restrictions against driving on dirt roads.
+If you’re renting a car, keep in mind some rental car policies have restrictions against driving on dirt roads.

-Travel Tip: If you are worried about your vehicle, another way to reach Crab Cooker hot springs is to drive to Shepard hot springs (parking lot located here) and walk about 0.3 miles southeast along a footpath.
+Travel Tip: If you’re worried about your vehicle, another way to reach Crab Cooker is to drive to Shepard hot springs (parking lot located here) and walk about 0.3 miles southeast along a footpath.

 Crab cooker hot spring drone shot from above